satrio-yudhoatmojo/satrio-yudhoatmojo.github.io/_pages/about.md

   - /about.html
 ---

-I'm a PhD Student at [Binghamton University](https://www.binghamton.edu/), and also one of the 2019 Fulbright Grantees.
-I am taking computer science major at [The Thomas J. Watson School of Engineering and Applied Science](https://www.binghamton.edu/watson/).
+I'm a 2019 Fulbright Scholarship Grantee who's pursuing doctoral degree of computer science at [The Thomas J. Watson School of Engineering and Applied Science](https://www.binghamton.edu/watson/), [Binghamton University](https://www.binghamton.edu/).
+I'm a member of [iDramaLab](https://idrama.science/) and working on quantitative analysis of social media data under supervision of Professor Jeremy H. Blackburn.